Irenezs/Notes/Untitled.md

 # Wednesday

 - When connected to a power source, charging, the cell pushes electrons onto one plate, and pulls them from the other, charging both with -ve and +ve charge respectively.
 This causes a potential difference across the plates.
 - When disconnected and discharging through a resistance, the current, charge, and voltage decrease exponentially over time as the electrons flow from the plate to the other side.
-The time taken to discharge depends on the time constant
+The time taken to discharge depends on the time constant of the circuit, $RC$.
+This is the time it takes for V, Q, or I to fall to 37% of the initial value.
+- To find the capacitance of a capacitor, one must find the $RC$ of the circuit.
+Discharge the capacitor through a resistor, recording $V_0$ and various values of V. Find the time taken to fall to $0.37V_0$. $C=-\frac{t}{\ln{\frac{V}{V_0}}}$